Mantany/Mantany/README.md

 ## Hi there 👋 I'm Lennard!
 Currently in the process to migrate from gitlab to github!
 I am a recent CS/Information Systems graduate.
-Super interested in Data Engineering.

 ## Languages and Tools (Selection):